raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-A sprite the size of the stage can sit at the front of your 3D scene.
-The action will then appear **through** this sprite just like looking through the bars of a cage, a window, binoculars or a mask.
+A sprite the size of the stage can sit at the front of a 3D scene.
+Just like looking through the bars of a cage, a window, binoculars or a mask, the action will then appear **through** the sprite.

 --- no-print ---